Emergency Dentistry Torrance

 Taking Care of Your Smile Can Help You Save Money

-Have you heard the expression, “an ounce of prevention is worth a pound of cure?”
+Have you heard the expression, “An ounce of prevention is worth a pound of cure?”
 It’s definitely true when it comes to your smile.
 The simplest way to keep your emergency dental healthcare costs as low as possible is to properly maintain your teeth and gums.
-You need to brush and floss your teeth every day to prevent plaque buildup.
+You need to brush and floss every day to prevent plaque buildup.
 Then, at least every six months, you need to visit our office for a regular checkup and professional cleaning.
 If there’s a problem, we can fix it using a more conservative treatment, which costs much less than more intensive procedures.

 If you play sports or participate in risky activities, be sure to wear a mouthguard to avoid chipping or knocking out teeth.
 These small efforts can help protect your smile, as well as your wallet, from a dental emergency.